m1cha3l-s/remote-occupancy-indicator/README.md

 # Remote occupancy indicator

-ESP32 based occupancy marker for meeting rooms, office cublicles and etc. and a simple remote for it.
+ESP32 based occupancy marker for meeting rooms, office cubicles and etc. and a simple remote for it.
 ESP-NOW is used for communication between the the boards, which are using the ESP32-C3 Super Mini

 ## Assembling
 1. Print the both the Indicator and Remote top and bottom parts in a filament of your choice